TechnoWelle/mcp-vcan-demo/README.md

 - You can do this by specifying the MCP server's IP address and port in the MCP host configuration.
 - The MCP host will then be able to send requests to the MCP server and receive responses.

-- Example: Adding the MCP server to windsurf:
+- Example: Adding the MCP server to windsurf (Can use VS Code in agentic mode):
     - In the windsurf configuration file:
     ```json
     {